 Young Adults: Independence and transition

 Advanced preparation that takes years

-In your child’s early teenage years, your transplant center will begin to emphasize independence.
+In your child’s early teenage years, your transplant hospital will begin to emphasize independence.
 Since your children will not always live with you, it’s important that they learn to take care of themselves.
 Many children are ready to learn about self-care as young as 12 years old, while other children need more time.
-Whenever the process starts, it should be gradual and involve both the parents and the transplant center.
+Whenever the process starts, it should be gradual and involve both the parents and the transplant hospital.

 “Empower your child or teen to be independent and learn to take care of themselves.
 You might not always be around to do things for them or ensure they make smart decisions.
 I attribute my success to my parents making me be accountable and responsible and not rely on them.” — Kim Uccellini, pediatric kidney recipient

 You need to balance letting your child learn on their own and stepping in when needed.
-Allow plenty of time to prepare yourself for emotional struggles that go along with change.
+Allow plenty of time to prepare yourself for the emotional struggles that go along with change.

-They should know the names of medications, doses and what they are for.
+They should know the names of medications, doses, and what they are for.
 They should recognize the pill even when it’s not in the bottle and know when to take it.
 A perfect time to teach young children about medication names and doses is when you fill their pill box.
 You can start teaching early if you believe your child is ready, but you should certainly begin by the pre-teen or early teen years.
 A young teen could begin filling their own pill box while you watch.

 Older teens should keep track of medication refill dates on a calendar or on their smartphone.
-Teach them to call the pharmacy or contact the transplant center before prescriptions run out.
+Teach them to call the pharmacy or contact the transplant hospital before prescriptions run out.
 Make sure they know who to call if they have a medication question or problem.

 Children (adolescents in particular) may be unhappy with some of the side effects of their medicine, but these medications keep them alive.
 If side effects happen, both of you should talk with the doctor about other options.